Open

 rationale: the drafts are sound, but the evidence base was

 incomplete - fix the vault, then re-brainstorm.A review layer that only ever approves is decoration.
-This one sent us back to do the work - the vault gap it flagged is now filled, and the revision cycle is queued.
-That's the anti-slop machinery we ship, being applied to ourselves first.
+This one sent us back to do the work: the vault gap it flagged is now filled, and the revision cycle is queued.

 Four harnesses, one dock.